 Previous Research and Other Interests

-In my Master’s thesis I used camera trapping to estimate abundance and density of the European Wildcat (Felis silvestris).
-The species is seldom seen and avoid human settlements, which makes management and species protection tricky.
-The results support that the species is currently doing quite well in Central Germany.
+In my master’s thesis, I used camera trapping to estimate abundance and density of the European Wildcat (Felis silvestris).
+The species is seldom seen and avoids human settlements, which makes management and species protection tricky.
+However, the results from this thesis reveal that the wildcat can be tolerant of anthropogenic disturbance such as recreational activities and wind turbines.
+In addition, the project provided a strong study design for photo capturing wildcats.

-In my bachelor’s thesis I investigated the plastic response to a heat gradient in the African Social Spider (Stegodyphus dumicola).
+In my bachelor’s thesis, I investigated the plastic response to a heat gradient in the African Social Spider (Stegodyphus dumicola).
 The species is one of the known animal species with the least amount of genetic diversity, which could potentially limit their ability to adapt to climate change.
-The project suggests that while the species can adapt to increasing temperatures, it struggles to adapt when the temperatures are decreasing.
+The project suggests that while the species can adapt to increasing temperatures, adapting to decreasing temperatures poses a challenge.

 Prof. Dr. Joe Hoffman, University of Bielefeld